Create or Expand Your Legacy as a Member of the Clarkson Family

 1. The Clarkson Fund – Just as other members of the Clarkson family have done for generations, your special gift to the Clarkson Fund helps students right now.
 And it’s easy to make a gift online.
 Your annual gift really does make a difference on campus; have you thought about creating a bequest to “endow” your annual gift?

 2. Income for you and/or loved ones - You may create a charitable gift annuity or charitable remainder trust, or join our pooled life income fund to provide income to you and/or loved ones before the remainder passes to Clarkson to be used as you direct.
 You can generate a fixed or variable income stream to start now or sometime in the future.
 Request our workbook Will a Gift-with-income Plan Work for Me?
 You can use our gift calculator to create your own gift-with-income projection or request a projection from Clarkson.
 Lou Dindo '54 has created several gift annuities at Clarkson.
 Lou would be happy to speak with anyone confidentially about gift annuities, the process to create one and about Clarkson's service.
-Click to email Lou, or call him at
+Click to email Lou, or call him in Massachusetts at

 3. A simple gift - A bequest in your will or living trust may be for a specific amount or asset, a percentage, a remainder or a contingency.
 It may memorialize you, a family member or the family name.
 View sample bequest language.